All cards

 Annual fee $99Welcome offer 185,000 points -

-American Express Green CardAmexThe Amex Green is the entry-tier charge card in Amex's lineup, with 3X on the categories travelers care about most: restaurants worldwide, transit worldwide, and travel.
+American Express Green CardAmexThe Amex Green is the entry-tier charge card in Amex's lineup, earning 3X on the categories travelers lean on most, which are restaurants worldwide, transit worldwide, and travel.

 Annual fee $150Welcome offer 40,000 points -